Do you want to move your site or blog from WordPress.com to WordPress.org?

 Once your OPML file is opened in your browser, simply save the file on your computer by pressing CTRL+S (Command+S on Mac).

-After downloading the OPML file, you need to import them into your newly installed WordPress.
+After downloading the OPML file, you need to import it into your newly-installed WordPress site.

-By default, the self-hosted WordPress does not provide a link manager like WordPress.com.
+By default, self-hosted WordPress does not provide a link manager like WordPress.com.

 To enable links just like your WordPress.com site, you’ll need to install a plugin called Link Manager from the plugin repository.